 We want to get your order to you as quickly as possible.
 We ship Monday through Friday, except holidays, and try to have all orders shipped within 48 hours.

-We use the United States Postal Service First Class or Priority Mail, depending on the weight of the package.
+We use the United States Postal Service First Class or Priority Mail for domestics orders, depending on the weight of the package.
 This will get your Emu Oil to you typically within 2 – 3 business days.
 We cannot guarantee this because we have no control over the postal service.

-Yes, Walkabout ships our Emu Oil all around the world.
-However, International orders outside the United States must either email their order to: firstname.lastname@example.org, or call us at: 715-305-2526.
+Yes, Walkabout ships our Emu Oil globally.
+However, International customers outside the United States must either email their order to: email@example.com, or call us at: 715-305-2526.
 Please note, Walkabout can not guarantee International orders.
+Also, the US Fish and Wildlife Service must first inspect and clear the shipment.

 Capsules are gelatin and glycerol.
 The gelatin is bovine (cow) sourced from Australia.
 In Australia, 97-98% of cattle are grass fed, and 70% of those cattle are grass finished.
 Interesting fact: 70-75% of grass fed meat in the US comes from Australia.